mlowicki/rhythm/README.md

     Logs with level set to warning or error will be sent to Sentry.
 If logging level is higher than warning then only errors will be sent (in other words `level` defines minium tier which will be by Sentry backend).
     * dsn (required) - Sentry DSN (Data Source Name) passed as string
-    * rootca (optional) - absolute path to custom root certificate used while talking to Sentry
+    * cacert (optional) - absolute path to CA certificate to use when verifying Sentry server certificate, must be x509 PEM encoded.
     * tags (optional) - dictionary of custom tags sent with each event

 Examples: